Norman Krasna: MGM

 In early 1937 he went to MGM for Big City (1937) with Spencer Tracy, which Krasna also produced.
 He also wrote and produced The First Hundred Years (1938), originally called Turnabout.
 In August 1938 MGM announced he would produce The Broadway Melody of 1939.
 He was also going to produce a James Stewart film about the ship CSS Patrick Henry.
 Krasna ended up making neither of the latter two.
+In September 1938 MGM announced it would not renew its contract with Krasna.

 RKO

 In December 1938 Kransa joined RKO and was assigned to work for George Stevens.
 He wrote the script for Bachelor Mother (1939), which was a huge success.

-In April 1939 his income for the previous year was $83,000.
+In April 1939 Krasna's income for the previous year was $83,000.

 In September 1939 he signed a contract with Universal to write the Deanna Durbin vehicle It's a Date (1940).

 For Carole Lombard he wrote Mr. & Mrs. Smith (1941) at RKO, which he sold for $60,000 in 1939.

 In April 1940 he signed an agreement with Jean Arthur and Arthur's husband Frank Ross to write and produce a film.
 That became The Devil and Miss Jones (1941), which he co-produced.
 It was released by RKO.
 A second film was announced by the company, Googer Plays the Field, but was never made.
+Krasna later said Bachelor Mother and Devil in Miss Jones "are as much of a protest as I can make against the existing system, and it’s all in the framework of a comedy...
+I always get in my social comment—but limited according to what the subject needs."

-Instead he did two films for Universal: the René Clair-directed The Flame of New Orleans (1940) and another Durbin vehicle for Joe Pasternak, It Started with Eve (1941).
+He did two films for Universal: the René Clair-directed The Flame of New Orleans (1940) and another Durbin vehicle for Joe Pasternak, It Started with Eve (1941).
 He was working on another Durbin film The Good Fair.

 In September 1941 Krasna was in New York working on a script, Fire Escape, produced by Ross. this became The Man with Blond Hair (1941), which he later described as his "attempt to win the Nobel Peace Prize".
 It only ran seven performances and encouraged Krasna to focus on comedies for the rest of his career.
 "I got burned" he said later.